joaovitoriasilva/endurain/README.md

  - Add/edit/delete activity gear
  - User page with user stats and user activities per week
  - Follow user basic implementation
+ - Multi-language support, but currently only English is available

 To do features (not by order):
  - Retrieve gear from Strava